 A complete meal in one bowl, this dish has meat, vegetables, carbs (no, I am not scared of carbs) and lots of flavor.
 It’s another example of how simple ingredients can be turned into a fantastic dish by following two basic cooking techniques: 1) stir frying basics and 2) layering the flavors.
 The links are provided and I really recommend that you read the linked articles.
 Trust me — once you master the basics, every dish you cook will have that gourmet touch.

-- 1/3 c. of corn kernels — fresh, canned or frozen (thawed, if frozen)
+- 1/3 cup corn kernels — fresh canned or frozen (thawed, if frozen)

-- 1/3 c. of frozen sweet peas, thawed (substituting canned would be a bad idea)
+- 1/3 cup frozen sweet peas thawed (substituting canned would be a bad idea)

-- diced cooked meat of one chicken breast (about 2 cups after dicing)
+- 2 cups cooked meat of one chicken breast diced

-- 3 to 4 tbsps. of Sriracha (or your hot sauce of choice)
+- 3 to 4 tablespoons Sriracha (or your hot sauce of choice)